awsdocs/amazon-vpc-network-administrator-guide/doc_source/Introduction.md

 Your customer gateway can be a physical or software appliance\.

-For information about the specific routers that we've tested, see [What customer gateway devices are known to work with Amazon VPC?](https://aws.amazon.com/vpc/faqs/#C9) in the Amazon VPC FAQ\.
+For information about the specific routers that we've tested, see **What customer gateway devices are known to work with Amazon VPC?** in the [Connectivity](https://aws.amazon.com/vpc/faqs/#Connectivity) section of the Amazon VPC FAQ\.

 This guide presents information about how to configure the following devices: